cappe987/capmon/README.md

 # To-do list
 - Check for possible out of range indexing in the code
+- Write tests (and possibly test framework)
+- Add `touch` to check if user is allowed to add kprobes before actually doing it
 - Filter out capmons own checks on startup?
 - Return value of cap check?